xorrior/EmailRaider/README.md

 ####Get-SMTPAddress -FullName "William Striker"
 This function returns the Primary SMTP address of a user from the Global Address List based on there Full Name.

 ####Invoke-Spam -Targets "testuser@testing.com" -Subject "Wub Wub Wub" -Body "Hey!
-Click on this <a href='http://www.baddomain.com'>link</a> please!"
+This is a test email" -Attachment

 This function will send an email to the specified target/s.
 The TargetList parameter can be used to read in targets from a file.
-HTML tags may be used in the Body parameter.
+HTML tags maybe used in the Body parameter to embed a URL or whatever suits your needs.

-####Invoke-MailSearch -DefaultFolder
+####Invoke-MailSearch -DefaultFolder "Inbox" -Keyword "password" -MaxSearch 400 -MaxResults 50 -MaxThreads 15

+This function will conduct a multithreaded search through specified Outlook Default folder for emails that contain the keyword.